 Next, there are some environmental issues with flushing cat feces.
-Waste treatment plants are not designed to handle T. gondii (the parasite that causes toxoplasmosis and may reside in cat feces).
+First, waste treatment plants are not designed to handle Toxoplasma gondii (the parasite that causes toxoplasmosis and may reside in cat feces).

-In California, for example, there are concerns that T. gondii is hurting the sea otter population.
-Any cat litter sold there has to contain a statement that discourages flushing.
+In California, for example, there have been concerns that T. gondii is hurting the sea otter population.
+As a result, any cat litter sold there has to contain a statement that discourages flushing.

-So, for the most part, flushable cat litter really isn't, and many people end up simply disposing of it the old fashioned way... in the garbage.
+Still, for many who are environmentally conscious, better safe than sorry is the motto.
+For the most part, then, flushable cat litter really isn't flushable.
+Many people end up simply disposing of it the old fashioned way... in the garbage.